CanastaWiki/Canasta-Documentation/cli/devmode.md

 ## Updating MediaWiki code

 The extracted `mediawiki-code/` is a snapshot from when dev mode was enabled.
-To update to a newer Canasta image:
+To re-extract the code from the Canasta container:

 ```bash
 # Stop the instance